Grand supercycle: Possible Elliott wave position of world stock markets

-Some Elliott wave analysts believe that a Grand Supercycle bear market in US and European stocks started in 1987.
+Some Elliott wave analysts believe that a Grand Supercycle declining market in US and European stocks started in 1987.
 When that was proven incorrect it was later revised to be 2000 and then 2006.

 During 2006–2007 the Dow Jones Industrial Average reached a new all-time high, which has been interpreted by some Elliott Wave analysts as indicating that 2000–2002 was not the beginning of a Grand Supercycle bear market.
 However, as this new high was merely a nominal new high in US dollars, and not a new high when measured in ounces of gold other Elliott Wave analysts believe this new high to be 'phony'.

 Expectation of economic recession

 A controversial issue is whether the severe economic recession accompanying the termination of the current Grand Supercycle will take the form of either a deflationary depression or a hyperinflationary period.
 Robert Prechter has repeatedly stated that the collapse will take the form of a deflationary depression probably followed by hyperinflation.
 In an October 2006 interview, when asked to make his case for deflation and the key factors that supported it, Prechter said:

 The credit bubble: the fact that we do not have currency inflation as much as we have credit inflation.
 And credit bubbles have always imploded.
 The amount of dollars out there that are greenbacks – actual cash – is minuscule compared to the dollar value of credit instruments.
 So in my view the Fed is utterly powerless to prevent the ultimate deflation of the credit bubble.
 And some people say, "Well, they can print money."
 Fine, that would just make the credit bubble collapse faster as soon as bond holders realize that's what they were doing.
 There's no way out of it.
 So that's the argument.

 Well, the hyperinflation part is a pure guess based on politics.
 It has nothing to do with reading markets.
 I think the markets are telegraphing deflation, and I'm very confident about that.
 Hyperinflation to me is going to be the natural political response.
 I mean these people in Congress are so irresponsible – except to themselves and their families, of course.
 They always get reelected so they're doing that correctly.
 I mean, it's working for them as individuals but it's not working for the country.
 Anyway, to save their own skins I think the most likely thing is that they will turn to the Treasury, whether they keep the Federal Reserve System or not, and say, "Let's print, let's get the machines going and print those greenbacks and spread them around."